A Guess Isn’t Good Enough for a Jury

 Hypomania (a less severe mania)

-Mixed Episode where features of Bipolar Disorder occur in close proximity.
+Mixed Episode where features of Bipolar Disorder occur in close proximity, swinging between Mania or Hypomania and Depression.

 Psychiatrically, a Personality Disorder is a diagnostic condition in which the individual’s personality is pathological or medically significant.